By Wendy Brewin

 According to the NHS, good sleep boosts your immune system and helps you maintain a stable weight.
 You are less likely to get diabetes with a good night’s sleep and will generally be less irritable.
 Healthy sleep helps increase your sex drive (ahem…let’s move on!) and potentially reduces the risk of heart disease.
 Your body rejuvenates and repairs itself whilst you’re sleeping.

-Through the work we do with people living with dementia and their carers and families, we observe and have conversations around the positive impacts of spending time outdoors, connecting with nature.
+Through the work we do with people living with dementia and their carers and families, we observe and have conversations about the positive impacts of spending time outdoors, connecting with nature.
 Carers talk about how life is less stressful after they’ve spent time outside, whether just enjoying nature or doing small activities alone or with their loved one.
 Based on these conversations and observations we have put together a few ideas that might help you reduce your stress and help you get a better night’s sleep.

 We breathe it in every day and rarely stop to think about the benefits it brings to our health.
 Roughly 20% of the air we breathe is oxygen; vital to our body’s functions.
 Did you know that the brain is one of the biggest users of oxygen in our bodies?
 It uses almost three times as much oxygen as our muscles because it needs a huge amount of power to work and to heal.
 One of the brain’s functions is to regulate our body clock also known as the Circadian Rhythm and this includes our sleep.
 Fresh air therefore is an important step in helping us to maintain our body’s rhythms such as waking and sleeping.